BoC sees broad business recovery, sets stage for rate hike

-If Bank of Canada Governor Stephen Poloz wanted more evidence that it may be time to start raising rates he got it with an unequivocally upbeat reading of the mood of Canadian businesses.
+If Bank of Canada Governor Stephen Poloz wanted more evidence that it may be time to start raising rates, he got it with an unequivocally upbeat reading of the mood of Canadian businesses.

 Virtually all key indicators of business activity are picking up, including sales momentum, demand, investment plans, capacity pressures, plus the highest-ever reading of hiring intentions, according to the central bank’s latest quarterly Business Outlook Survey, released Friday.